 Our Team

-• Joshua (Ale) DeSilva, PsyD, CGP, AGPA-F, TCSP President and Founder
+• Ale DeSilva, PsyD, CGP, AGPA-F, TCSP President and Founder

-Dr. Ale DeSilva (they/them) is a queer Latinx licensed Clinical Psychologist (Commonwealth of Virginia and District of Columbia), a Certified Group Psychotherapist (CGP), a Fellow of the American Group Psychotherapy Association, and a Certified Consultant of the A.K.
+Dr. Ale DeSilva (she/her) is a queer Latina licensed Clinical Psychologist (Commonwealth of Virginia and District of Columbia), a Certified Group Psychotherapist (CGP), a Fellow of the American Group Psychotherapy Association, and a Certified Consultant of the A.K.
 Rice Institute for the Study of Social Systems.

 Dr. DeSilva enjoys leading leadership development conferences from a psychodynamic perspective and has served in every group relations conference role.
-They have directed two conferences—one on Latino/x/e? identities and the other on Queering Leadership and Exploring Gender Expansiveness in Organizational Life.
-They enjoy large groups and the organizational event (OE) most of all and are absolutely taken with the use of group relations technologies to affect social change.
-Dr. DeSilva’s next conference in Spring 2026, sponsored by Grex, will explore the theme, Large Groups for Social Change?
+She has directed two conferences—one on Latino/x/e? identities and the other on Queering Leadership and Exploring Gender Expansiveness in Organizational Life.
+She enjoys large groups and the organizational event (OE) most of all and is absolutely taken with the use of group relations technologies to affect social change.
+Dr. DeSilva’s next conference in Summer 2026 will explore the theme, Large Groups for Social Change?
 Exploring Novel Applications of Large Group Work.
-Other group therapy and group relations credits include leading the large group at the American Group Psychotherapy Association for over 200 attendees two years in a row, and recently leading a director development workshop on gender expansive leadership for the AK Rice Institute.
+Other group therapy and group relations credits include leading the large group at the American Group Psychotherapy Association for over 200 attendees two years in a row with TCSP colleagues Diana, Jackie, and Kathleen.
+She also recently led a director development workshop on gender expansive leadership for the AK Rice Institute.
 Conference directors under whom Ale has served as staff include: mak wemuk, Danielle Kennedy, Patrick Jean-Pierre, Yaro Fong-Olivares, and Jaime Romo.
-They serve as Secretary on the Board of Directors of the A. K. Rice Institute for the Study of Social Systems and currently hold the Affiliate Representative seat on the AKRI Board for WBC.
+She served as Secretary on the Board of Directors of the A. K. Rice Institute for the Study of Social Systems from 2024-25 and held the Affiliate Representative seat on the AKRI Board for WBC.
 Dr. DeSilva teaches full time as Assistant Professor of Clinical Psychology at the George Washington University Doctor of Psychology program.
-There they teach the Group Psychotherapy, Diversity I, and Community Intervetion courses.
-Additionally, they design their own elective doctoral course titled Somatic and Experiential Approaches to Psychotherapy which covers AEDP, IFS, ISTDP, and Somatic Experiencing, among other techniques.
+There she teaches the Group Psychotherapy, Diversity I, and Community Intervetion courses.
+Additionally, she designed her own elective doctoral course titled Somatic and Experiential Approaches to Psychotherapy which covers AEDP, IFS, ISTDP, and Somatic Experiencing, among other therapy techniques.

-In terms of service and contributions to the larger profession of psychology nationally and internationally, they were recently elected by their colleagues in APA Division 49 (Group Psychology) to the American Psychological Association Council of Representatives for a term beginning January 1, 2026.
-They were also elected to serve as Member at Large on the APA Division 44 (LGBTQIA+ Psychology) Board of Directors.
-Their demonstration video, “Basics of Group Therapy” was published in the APA Video Series in June 2024.
+In terms of service and contributions to the larger profession of psychology nationally and internationally, Dr. DeSilva was recently elected by her colleagues in APA Division 49 (Group Psychology) to the American Psychological Association Council of Representatives for a 3 year term beginning January 1, 2026.
+She was also elected to serve as Member at Large on the APA Division 44 (LGBTQIA+ Psychology) Board of Directors.
+Her demonstration video, “Basics of Group Therapy” was published in the APA Video Series in June 2024 (https://www.apa.org/pubs/videos/basics-group-therapy)

-Dr. DeSilva has applied group relations and systems psychodynamic work in consultation projects with organizations including the Virginia Coalition for Immigrant Rights (VACIR), the District of Columbia Office of the Attorney General (DC OAG), GWU Hospital Department of Oncology, the American Group Psychotherapy Association (AGPA), and the Bill & Melinda Gates Foundation [in the BMGF engagement, Dr. DeSilva was a member of a consulting team with Therapist Beyond Borders (Kavita Avula, PsyD, CGP, AGPA-F, President)].
+Dr. DeSilva has applied group relations and systems psychodynamic work in consultation projects with a wide variety of organizations including the Virginia Coalition for Immigrant Rights (VACIR), the District of Columbia Office of the Attorney General (DC OAG), GWU Hospital Department of Oncology, the American Group Psychotherapy Association (AGPA), the Virginia Anti-Violence Project, and the Bill & Melinda Gates Foundation [in the BMGF engagement, Dr. DeSilva was a member of a consulting team with Therapist Beyond Borders (Kavita Avula, PsyD, CGP, AGPA-F, President)].

 • Amber (Williams) PaloSanto, MA